OliverLysa/observatory-data-prep/README.md

 ## Software requirements

 Scripts are written in the programming languages R and Python.
+Please see here for more information on running R scripts and software requirements and here for the equivalent information for Python.

 # Folder and file descriptions